VirangParekh/VirangParekh/README.md

 ## What's up with me?
 - 🔭 I’m currently working on: <br>
+  Smart Watches, Wearable Experiences and Researching on Health & Fitness Management Systems and a frew Android-Kotlin Projects
+- 🔬 I've Researched and worked on: <br>
-  RSA, ECC, Rabin and a few other crpytosystems, Detection of Microexpressions, Machine Learning on audio Data, Augmented Reality & computational geometry and a few other full stack projects
+  RSA, ECC, Rabin and a few other crpytosystems, Detection of Microexpressions, Machine Learning on audio Data
 - 🌱 I’m currently learning about: <br>
   Emotional Quotient, Processing Audio data using openSMILE, neural networks 🕸️, Discrete Mathematics 🧮
 - 👯 I’m looking to collaborate on domains <br>